 "I do not expect us to go back to business as usual," Orman warns.

-Many economists say a coronavirus recession is on the way, if it's not already here.
-Orman says if the economy is going into decline, you need to be concerned, even if you're still holding on to your job.
+Orman says you need to be concerned, even if you're still holding on to your job.

-She says that's something her driver knows all too well.
-He was thrown out of work in the last recession.
+She says that's something her driver knows all too well — he was thrown out of work by the last recession.
 “My driver used to have a $200,000 a year job back in 2007, and now he’s a driver, and he’s still a driver,” the money guru says.

-So, get a side hustle, save as much as you can, and take other steps to protect yourself from a COVID-19 downturn.
+So, get a side hustle, save as much as you can, and take other steps to protect yourself from the COVID-19 downturn.

 With a traditional IRA, you make contributions to the retirement account from your pretax income.
 Withdrawals will be taxed as current income after age 59 ½.
 But with a Roth IRA, the money is taxed upfront, so withdrawals are often tax-free.